-I took some photographs to the Boston Society of Architecture (BSA) this week for a show that will be up through the winter.
+I took some photographs to the Boston Society of Architects (BSA) this week for a show that will be up through the winter.
 I am showing with longtime friend Peter Vanderwarker.
 The BSA is planning an opening reception for January 30th.

 The show features work I made in 70mm black and white infrared film in the early eighties of downtown Boston.
 It is called Boston Up.

 If you don't know of the BSA they offer a wide variety of programming, classes, lectures, and exhibitions, all centered around the built environment.
 They are on Congress Street in Boston.